Laser cutting: Types

 There are three main types of lasers used in laser cutting.
 The CO_{2} laser is suited for cutting, boring, and engraving.
-The neodymium (Nd) and neodymium yttrium-aluminium-garnet (Nd:YAG) lasers are identical in style and differ only in application.
+The neodymium (Nd) and neodymium yttrium-aluminium-garnet (Nd:YAG) lasers are identical in style and differ only in the application.
 Nd is used for boring and where high energy but low repetition are required.
 The Nd:YAG laser is used where very high power is needed and for boring and engraving.
 Both CO_{2} and Nd/Nd:YAG lasers can be used for welding.